 Students are eligible to receive an incomplete grade (I) only when they have finished at least 80 percent of the coursework and have a medical or other urgent reason that they cannot finish the course.
 Incomplete grades must be replaced with a grade before the end of the next quarter.
 X grades, or "no grades," do not expire like incomplete grades.
 These should be used only when the instructor is unable to compute the student grade by the deadline.
-Check with the HCDE Director of Student Services, Gian Bruno, before giving a student an X or I grade.
+Check with the HCDE Academic Services Manager before giving a student an X or I grade.

 Many HCDE graduate students have a teaching or research assistantship.
 They must complete 10 credits per quarter to maintain full-time status and eligibility for assistantships.
 An X or I grade can cost a student his/her assistantship if it reflects unsatisfactory academic progress.
 X and I grades can also cost a student his/her financial aid or scholarships, most of which require students to complete a certain number of credits per quarter.
 For these reasons, X and I grades should rarely be given.